fjfnaranjo/RogueDM/docs/pages/mainpage.md

 You can play role-playing games with your friends over the network and RogueDM will take care of showing the action with its amazing text renderer.

-RogueDM was also heavily inspired by [Dwarf Fortress](http://www.bay12games.com/dwarves/).
+RogueDM interface in also heavily inspired by [Dwarf Fortress](http://www.bay12games.com/dwarves/).

 Finally, RogueDM is free (as in freedom) and licensed under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Check the